 What I like best about Armenian signature desserts is the rusticity of their recipes.
 In Armenian, you won’t find any thick frostings or loaded pastries.
 All of the flavors in those delights will be balanced and harmonious, just enough to pique your attention.

-24. Sujuk / Churchkhela (Grape And Walnut Candy)
+24. Armenian Sharots / Churchkhela (Grape And Walnut Candy)

-Don’t confuse it with the previous Suǰux; Sujuk is a sweet dish called Churchkhela (which is used more often).
-Surprisingly, Sujuk/Churchkhela is considered a healthy sweet in Armenia as it contains fewer cholesterols and minimal bad fats.
+Don’t confuse it with the previous Suǰux; this is a sweet dish called Armenian Sharots (or Churchkhela).
+Surprisingly, Armenian Sharots / Churchkhela is considered a healthy treat as it contains fewer cholesterol and minimal bad fats.

 The idea to create the treat is quite simple since all you might need here is nuts, grapes, apricots, or pomegranate.
 After that, the cooks will make them into strings, then coat the strings with a thick, dark syrup layer.